(919) 752-3088

 Open vs Closed Adoption_ Key Differences Image

 There is more than one way to welcome a child into a family.
 Adoption allows people to open their hearts and their homes to a child who needs love and stability in their life.
 If you’re adopting, it helps to understand the process and terminology involved in the North Carolina adoption process.
 There are distinct differences between open and closed adoptions.
 These differences can impact the adoption process and your and your child’s contact with the birth parents.
+What are the key differences between open vs. closed adoption?

-What are the key differences between open and closed adoption?
 How does your choice of the type of adoption impact the process?
-At Marshall & Taylor PLLC, our North Carolina adoption attorneys want to clarify our state’s adoption laws so you can make a reasoned decision.
+At Marshall & Taylor PLLC, our North Carolina adoption attorneys want to clarify our state’s adoption laws so you can decide.

 Types of Adoption in North Carolina